Analytics of Longitudinal System Monitoring Data for Performance Prediction: Methods for Data Analytics

 \subsection{Calculating Feature Importances}

-To analyze the relative importance of the derived system-wide counters in forecasting job runtime, we use the technique of recursive feature elimination (RFE).
-For each application dataset, we perform a summary across a particular router type using an aggregation function, and train a GBR model.
+To evaluate the relative importances of the derived system-wide counters in forecasting job runtime, we use the technique of recursive feature elimination (RFE).
+For each application dataset, we perform a summary across a particular router type using an aggregation function, and train a GBR model. scikit outputs importances of each feature, where the importance is computed as the (normalized) total reduction of the mean squared error brought by that feature.
+It is also known as the Gini importance.
 We identify the worst performing feature based on feature importances, drop that feature from the training data, and train again with the smaller set of features.
 This process continues until all features are eliminated.
-Finally, based on the ranking of when each feature is eliminated, we select the five best features and compute a relevance score for each selected feature.
+Finally, we create a ranking based on when each feature is eliminated, and use this ranking to select the five best features and compute a relevance score for each.

 We use a tree-based feature importance metric for the GBR.
 For each feature utilized by each of GBR's decision trees, the total reduction in mean squared error that can be attributed to a branch utilizing that feature is calculated for all features~\cite{sandri2010analysis}.
 Note that all input features in our dataset are strictly numeric and thus less susceptible to biases sometimes present in tree-based feature importances.
 For each dataset, we perform this calculation of feature importances 5-fold and average the results across all validation splits.